2006 United States Senate election in New York: Candidates

 Lester "Beetlejuice" Green, a frequent guest on The Howard Stern Show announced a mock campaign via video for the "2008 New York Senate Election," though there was no Senate election in New York in 2008.
 His announcement video listed his stances on abortion and tax cuts.
 Green was not listed on any ballot.

 Campaign

 Clinton spent $36 million for her re-election, more than any other candidate for Senate in the 2006 elections.
 Polls during the campaign generally showed Clinton with a 20-point lead or better over Spencer, with none of the third-party candidates — Hawkins, Bill Van Auken of the Socialist Equality Party, and Jeff Russell of the Libertarian Party — showing strength.

+During the campaign, Spencer also disparaged Clinton's looks, saying "You ever see a picture of her back then?
+Whew." and "I don't know why Bill married her."
+The Daily News also reported that Spencer said Clinton had undergone "millions of dollars of work -- plastic surgery" to help improve her appearance.
+"She looks good now," Smith quoted Spencer as saying.